StefanoBiasu/DesignPatterns/singleton/README.md

  ```

 A final note is that this code still does not prevent a creation of multiple instances of a Singleton class.
 In fact,
-Serialization and Reflection can still access to the constructor.
+Serialization and Reflection can still access the constructor.
 Sacrificing the lazy loading of the Singleton, it's
 possible to have a fully compliant Singleton with Enums.
 Enums have internal mechanisms for instantiation, unaccessible
 even with reflection or serialization:
 ```java